anoma/nspec/docs/arch/node/engines/executor_messages.juvix.md

 # Executor Messages

-These are the messages that the Executor engine can receive/respond to.
+These are the specific messages that the Executor engine can receive/respond to.

 ## Message interface